Sancxo/nimble_blog/priv/posts/en/2023/09-16-custom_http_codes.md

 For the first one, I wanted to raise an exception when a specific article is not found for a specific language.
 For example, I manage translation on this blog with the uri path; look at the address bar: the post you are currently reading has a domain name / then the `post` route / then the article id (`custom_http_codes`) / finally the language attribute which can be either `english` or `french`.
 If you decide - for some reasons - to change this last path attribute to write `silbo` instead (for the record, the *silbo* is an antique whistled language used in Gomera, one of the Canary islands), then the server will raise that `404 Not Found` exception - instead of the default `500` - because, even if I could still learn this language online and record my tech article into an audio file so you could listen to it through a web audio player, I'm not really sure that there would be an audience for that.

-Concretly, my `show/2` function from my `BlogController` calls a `get_post_by_id_and_lang!/2` function by passing the article id and language path attributes to it as parameters.
-The `get_post_by_id_and_lang!/2` is then responsible to retrieve the article by its id and language (because two articles can share the same id if they are in different languages), if `nil` it raises an exception called `NotFoundError` which was declared in its own module.
+Concretly, my `show/2` function from my `BlogController` calls another function from the `Blog` module, nammed `get_post_by_id_and_lang!/2`, by passing the article id and language path attributes to it as parameters.
+The `Blog.get_post_by_id_and_lang!/2` is then responsible to retrieve the article by its id and language (because two articles can share the same id if they are in different languages), if `nil` it raises an exception called `NotFoundError` which was previously declared in its own module.
 Here is an extract of my code below:

 ```elixir
 defmodule NimbleBlog.Blog do